A Classic South African Bobotie

 Carolie says that ‘the Indonesian influence on South African cookery entered the country with the Dutch colonists, some of whom came from Indonesia at the time.
 The Indonesian word “bobotok” from which bobotie is derived, appeared in a Dutch cookery book in the year 1609.
 Malayans brought their culinary traditions to the country and these formed the cornerstone of many dishes, which were perfected and adapted by each succeeding generation and can be regarded as indigenous.
 One of the most typical traditional dishes “Bobotie” still features prominently and preparing and serving it will allow you to taste and delight in the spice of South African life.

-What ingredients are used to make bobotie
+Typical ingredients to make bobotie

 The ingredient list to make South African bobotie might seem long but that is typical of any curry.
 The recipe itself is very easy to do.